 Running Start, a program created by the Washington State legislature, provides an opportunity for juniors and seniors in public high schools to enroll in courses at Walla Walla Community College.
 Junior and senior status is determined by the student's local high school.
 This program provides eligible students an opportunity to attend college courses and earn college credits while completing high school graduation requirements.
 Home-schooled and private school students must enroll in a public high school to participate in this program.
-Running Start students qualify by taking the COMPASS placement test and meeting with their high school counselor, in addition to a WWCC advisor.
-Running Start students pay quarterly fees (and additional tuition as applicable) based on a combination of their high school and college enrollment and must pay for their own textbooks.
-Students may qualify for fee waivers and some textbook assistance by providing documentation (example: free or reduced lunch) to their Running Start advisor by the first day of the quarter.
+Running Start students qualify by completing the placement assessment process.
+Once determined eligible, students must meet with their high school counselor, in addition to a WWCC advisor to identify and enroll in appropriate courses.
+Running Start students are required to pay quarterly fees (and additional tuition as applicable) based on a combination of their high school and college enrollment and must pay for their own textbooks.
+Students may qualify for fee waivers and textbook assistance by providing documentation to their Running Start advisor by the first day of the quarter.

-Dual Credit - Professional Technical
+Tech Prep- Professional Technical

-Dual Credit is a collaborative program between WWCC and regional high schools where students have the opportunity to earn college credits in certain courses that are offered in the high school.
+Tech Prep is a collaborative program between WWCC and regional high schools where students have the opportunity to earn college credits in certain courses that are offered in the high school.
 Participating high school instructors integrate college content into their high school curriculum to match Student Learning Objectives/Outcomes for each course.
 To earn college course credit, high school students must successfully complete the course requirements with a "B" or better in the Dual Credit Program.